bimbipsubteam/bimbip-stremio/docs/guide/1-Accounts-Preparation.md

 title: "📝 1.
 Accounts Preparation"
 ---

 # 📝 1.
-Accounts Preparation
+Khế Ước Thiêng Liêng

 First, let's start by creating the accounts (those who already have them can skip these steps):